-For us, the windows were the main attraction, and they did not disappoint.
-They depict on one side several kings of the Old and New Testaments, and on the other side many famous saints.
+The windows that depict historic and significant royal figures in the main sanctuary are the main attraction at Christ the King.
+They depict on one side several kings of the Old and New Testaments, and on the other side more well-known contemporary saints.
 Stylistically, they are all very similar, hinting that they were all designed by the same person, though we know this not to be true.
-In this case, we assume that one person, or perhaps two, came up with the style to be employed and then the rest were modeled on the first drafts.
+In this case, we assume that one person (likely Iannelli himself or with the generous stylistic assistance of Miller) came up with the style to be employed and then the rest were modeled on the first drafts.
 This is where Edgar’s writing on the subject throws the provenance into question:

 Of course, Edgar’s memory could be wrong, as these recollections were written in the 1980s.
 For instance, upon inspection, we are fairly certain Edgar was incorrect in his memory of which kings he designed and fabricated.
 He wrote: